TI-Nspire series: TI-Nspire

 The standard TI-Nspire calculator is comparable to the TI-84 Plus in features and functionality.
 It features a TI-84 mode by way of a replaceable snap-in keypad and contains a TI-84 Plus emulator.
 The likely target of this is secondary schools that make use of the TI-84 Plus currently or have textbooks that cover the TI-83 (Plus) and TI-84 Plus lines, and to allow them to transition to the TI-Nspire line more easily.

+The TI 84 Plus keypad for the TI Nspire.

 The TI-Nspire started development in 2004.
 It uses a proprietary SoC of the ARM9 variant for its CPU.
 The TI-Nspire and TI-Nspire CAS (Computer algebra system) calculators have 32 MB of NAND Flash, 32 MB of SDRAM, and 512 KB of NOR Flash.
 However, only 20 MB and 16 MB are user-accessible respectively.

 The TI-Nspire released in two models; a numeric and CAS version.
 The numeric is similar in features to the TI-84, except with a bigger and higher resolution screen and a full keyboard.
 The feature that the numeric lacks is the ability to solve algebraic equations such as indefinite integrals and derivatives.
-To fill in the gap of needing an algebraic calculator, Texas Instruments introduced the second model with the name: TI-Nspire CAS.
+To fill in the gap of needing an algebraic calculator, Texas Instruments introduced the second model with the name TI-Nspire CAS.
 The CAS is designed for college and university students, giving them the feature of calculating many algebraic equations like the Voyage 200 and TI-89 (which the TI-Nspire was intended to replace).
 However, the TI-Nspire does lack part of the ability of programming and installing additional apps that the previous models had, although a limited version of TI-BASIC is supported, along with Lua in later versions.
 C and assembly are only possible by Ndless.

 Because the TI-Nspire lacks a QWERTY keyboard, it is acceptable for use on the PSAT, SAT, SAT II, ACT, AP, and IB Exams.